 converter = tf.lite.TFLiteConverter.from_saved_model('save_model') tflite_model = converter.convert() open("converted_model.tflite", "wb").write(tflite_model)

 .pb file and

 variable.
-Then call the converter to and save its results as
+Then call the converter and save its results as

 Convert Keras(.h5) model to .tflite file

-.tflite file directly.
-First, you need to load the saved keras model then convert using
+tflite before running it on the mobile device.
+In TensorFlow 2.0 you can not convert .h5 to .tflite file directly.
+First, you need to load the saved keras model and then convert using

 tflite_converter = tf.lite.TFLiteConverter.from_keras_model(new_model) tflite_model = tflite_converter.convert() open("tf_lite_model.tflite", "wb").write(tflite_model)